pnp/PnP/Samples/Diagnostics.Logging/README.md

 </connectionStrings>
 ```

-In Diagnostics.LoggingWeb be sure to update the ClientId and ClientSecret with the values you got from registering your provider hosted application with SharePoint.
+In Diagnostics.LoggingWeb be sure to update the ClientId and ClientSecret with the values you got from registering your provider hosted add-in with SharePoint.

-After publishing and navigating to the app click the buttons a few time to write some tracing output then connect using your favorite ftp client to view the output.
+After publishing and navigating to the add-in click the buttons a few time to write some tracing output then connect using your favorite ftp client to view the output.

 ![](http://i.imgur.com/EdpxQVH.png)